SimonCao1207/DataExplore/README.md

 - Using PCA to reduce the dimensions required from 14 to 12.
 - Making use of the crowdsourcing data (by following the features selection used by crowdsourcing data) and try to construct a validation set.

+![Result from paper](./img/result.png)

+*Table 8 in FR-Train paper Accuracy and fairness of FR-Train when using crowd-sourced labels versus ground truth labels for the validation set.
+The training data is poisoned as in Tables 2 and 3.*

 ## Run experiments on FR-train

-![Result from paper](./img/result.png)

-- Run with real data from COMPAS dataset
+- Run with Ground Truth data from COMPAS dataset

 Accuracy : 0.654, Disparate Impact : 0.955

-- Run with real data from Adult Cencus dataset (without clean validation set)
+- Run with ground truth data from Adult Cencus dataset (without clean validation set)

 Accuracy : 0.822, Disparate Impact : 0.925